bl-sdk/PythonSDK/README.md

 7. You are done, and may launch the game (if it is running, relaunch it now).
 You should see a "Mods" menu in the main menu!

-8. If the SDK fails to run with the files correctly in place as described above, you may need to [download and install Mircosoft Visual C++ Redistributable](https://aka.ms/vs/16/release/vc_redist.x86.exe).
+8. If the SDK fails to run with the files correctly in place as described above, you may need to download and install [Microsoft Visual C++ Redistributable](https://aka.ms/vs/16/release/vc_redist.x86.exe).

 ### Linux (SteamPlay/Proton and Wine)